50.6 million people are now considered fully vaccinated in the UK. That's nearly three quarters of the population.

 HR software is making life so much easier for businesses in the digital age.
 Thankfully, that has now extended to managing the Covid-19 testing and vaccination status of your employees.

-Breathe’s new tracking feature is a powerful tool for business owners committed to providing a Covid-safe workplace.
+Breathe’s vaccination tracking feature is a powerful tool for business owners committed to providing a Covid-safe workplace.
 It makes collecting employee vaccination data and Covid-19 test results easy.
 Staff can submit their own records in a single, secure platform, with strict access-control measures.

 From here, the all-in-one dashboard allows HR a real-time overview of critical data for proactive risk management.
 This includes the vaccination status of your team, testing compliance and recent test results.
 Of course, emphasis is placed on the clear identification of any positive test results; putting the health and safety of your team first.